Rockburg/rockburg/README.md

 But beware it will frequently be wiped clean until we officially launch.

 ## Codebase
 The current codebase is vanilla Rails.
 Really nothing out of the ordinary here.
-Locally it's using SQLite locally for the data store and Sidekiq for workers.

 ![image](https://circleci.com/gh/Rockburg/rockburg.svg?style=shield&circle-token=:circle-ci-badge-token)